Due Diligence Checklist

 Please note: Due diligence steps may not happen sequentially, and flexibility is key.

-Join our expat community for access to calculators, templates, and frameworks that simplify remote property buying.
+To access to calculators, templates, and frameworks that simplify remote property buying.

 🏡 Step-by-step guidance

-📊 Pre-inspection property due diligence from afar
+📊 Pre-inspection property due diligence

 🎥 On-demand video training

-📘 Melbourne Focus – A Guide for Remote Buyers
+📘 eBook – A Melbourne Property Guide